elviralaurin/notes-oqs/docs/fundamentals/state-vectors-hilbert-space.md

-# Fundamentals
-On this page, we start off with the basics of quantum mechanics (QM).
-As discussed on the [Reflections page](reflections.md), we will be a little loose with our definitions at first, but hopefully we'll be able to become more rigorous as we get a better understanding for what we're doing.

-## State vectors and Hilbert space
+# State vectors and Hilbert space
 The state of a closed physical system can be described by a *state vector* or *wave function* which is an element of some Hilbert space $\mathcal{H}$.

 Throughout these notes and in most other QM resources available, state vectors are written in *Dirac notation* and are then called *kets*.
 A ket is written with a vertical bar (`|`), followed by the name or label of the ket (often a Greek letter like $\psi$(1) or $\phi$(2)), followed by a right-angle bracket (`>`).
 The following is a ket: $\ket{\psi}$.